 Power sanders usually operate through two buttons.
 One that allows you to cut and resume power supply to the machine and the second one – lock-in button that allows for locking the power button in on position, letting you place your hand more comfortably on the tool’s body.

 Here you must note that you should switch on and off the sanders away from the surface to prevent any damage.

 Now that the machine is ready, you may put it in contact with the surface and hold it with from the knob in a way that you do not exert any extra pressure on the machine.
 Any excessive pressure can make the surface uneven as the sander will end up sanding more than required.

-However, you must be aware that if you have a new sheet of sandpaper in the machine the tool will be more aggressive than to a tool with used sandpaper, hence you must watch of your speed and pressure.
+However, you must be aware that if you have a new sheet of sandpaper attached, the tool will be more aggressive than a tool with used sandpaper.
+Hence it would be best if you watch your speed and pressure.